ljeng/cheat-sheet/large-scale-design/system-design.md

 For any vertex, you can retrieve both incoming and outgoing edges, thus traversing the graph forward and backward.
 That's why Example TG-1 has indexes on `tail_vertex` and `head_vertex`.

-The directions of 'in' and 'out' were reversed.
-Where the input notion of the sequential file world meant 'into the computer from tape,' the new input notion became 'into the database.'
+The directions of "in" and "out" were reversed.
+Where the input notion of the sequential file world meant "into the computer from tape," the new input notion became "into the database."
 This revolution in thinking changes the programmer from a stationary observer to a navigator traversing the database.
 Processing a single transaction involves a path through the database.
 A record would be used to gain access to other records.
 Each of these records is used in turn as a point for examining other sets.
 The [Neo4j Traversal API](https://neo4j.com/docs/) is a callback-based, lazily executed way for specifying these movements in Java.
 [Some traversal examples are collected.](https://neo4j.com/docs/2.0.0/tutorials-java-embedded-traversal.html) We want to train programmers to navigate in an *n*-dimensional data space.
 Neo4j's graph algorithms component contains implementations of common graph algorithms like:

 - shortest paths
 - all paths